Whole Wheat Country Bread

 A loaf of simple Whole Wheat Country Bread with a hearty crust and marvelous crumb was a comforting January treat.
 A warm slice of this rustic whole wheat bread with a pat of cold butter was heavenly!
 This delicious loaf will have you in love after your first bite.

 Our first assignment for Tuesdays with Dorie this year was a hearty Country Bread.
 This large heavy loaf, with a thick crust, was from contributing baker, Joe Ortiz.
-I elected not to do any fancy schmancy decorating…an outer braid with wheat stalk motif or star or grape cluster…mainly because I couldn’t visualize the process without step by step photos.
+I elected not to do any fancy-schmancy decorating…an outer braid with wheat stalk motif or star or grape cluster…mainly because I couldn’t visualize the process without step-by-step photos.
 This simple crosshatch was more my speed.

 And I learned a new term, banneton, which is a round proofing basket called for in this recipe.
 But never fear if you don’t own one of these specialized items.
 I used my colander lined with a floured linen towel…and it worked like a charm.
-A few razor slashes across the top of the loaf, some ice cubes tossed into the over for some steam and a hot baking stone awaiting in the oven helped create a picture perfect Country Loaf.
+A few razor slashes across the top of the loaf, some ice cubes tossed into the oven for some steam and a hot baking stone awaiting in the oven helped create a picture-perfect whole wheat Country Bread.

-Bill and Nick were chomping at the bit for their first slices…the incomparable aroma of bread baking was definitely enticing while this loaf spent an hour in the oven, and then there was the additional hour cool down period.
+Bill and Nick were chomping at the bit for their first slices…the incomparable aroma of bread baking was definitely enticing while this loaf spent an hour in the oven, and then there was the additional hour cool-down period.
 They both had a thick slab for dinner and made plans to add it to their breakfast menu the next morning.